dotlang/language/README.md

 - **Hashtable**: `int[String] hash1 = { 'OH' => 12, 'CA' => 33, ... };`.
 - **Const args**: All function inputs are `const`.
 So function cannot modify any of it's inputs' values.
 - **import**: Include other packages.
-- **assert**: You can use this to check for pre-condition and with `defer` it can be used to check for post-condition. `assert x>0 : 'error message'` will set error upon failure. `assert x>0 : exit('error message');` this will run the statement upon failure.
+- **assert**: You can use this to check for pre-condition and with `defer` it can be used to check for post-condition. `assert x>0 : 'error message'` will set error upon failure.
 - **Documentation**: Any comment before method or field or first line of the file starting with `///` is special comment to be processed by IDEs and automated tools.
 - **Anonymous field**: Adding a field without name in a class, makes the class expose all public members of it.
 The class can however override them by adding it's own methods (But still it's possible to call overriden methods by `MyClass.MemberType.method()` notation.
 This can also be used in an interface to denote interface inheritance.
 - **Call by name**: `myClass.myMember(x: 10, y: 12);`